ToyotaInfoTech/RAMN/docs/userguide/protocol_tutorial.rst

 If we target EOF1, we can cause errors on a specific arbitration ID.
 This is ultimately similar to flooding the bus with the targeted arbitration ID, but it is more subtle since we are not flooding the bus.
-Therefore, we do not resource-starve lower priority IDs, and we do not directly send any message (so the total frame count do not change).
+Therefore, we do not resource-starve lower priority IDs, and we do not directly send any message (so the total frame count does not change).
 The same observations as previously discussed apply:

 - If auto-retransmission is ON, the ECU will reattempt transmission (and fail) and it will enter bus-off mode quickly (and you may observe priority inversion).